 Thanks to its native integration in Microsoft products like Office, Skype and Xbox, as well as Bing being the preferred search engine of many voice search agents, nearly half of the US population uses Bing every month.
 In addition to reaching all these billions of searches happening on Bing, data shows that simply by advertising on Bing, you’ll notice more people searching for your brand and products on Google as well!

-Although many advertisers may look to Bing simply to expand the reach of their existing Google campaigns, Bing Ads has a few unique advantages to Google AdWords that dedicated SEMs can take advantage of.
-Additionally, just like on AdWords, performance can differ across different industries on Bing – making it extra lucrative for certain advertisers.
+Although many advertisers may look to Bing simply to expand the reach of their existing Google campaigns, Bing Ads has a few unique advantages to Google Ads that dedicated SEMs can take advantage of.
+Additionally, just like on Google Ads (formerly known as AdWords), performance can differ across different industries on Bing – making it extra lucrative for certain advertisers.

 How does your Bing Ads performance stack against the industry benchmarks?
 We dug into our data to find out!
 Check out the Bing Ad performance benchmarks our clients are seeing, including: